Agency information guide

 - Information about the FRNSW PFAS Environmental Investigation

 Many documents published by FRNSW are available through an informal request for information, without the need to make a formal access application.
 These include:

 - Redacted copies of incident reports completed by FRNSW firefighters when attending fires or other incidents.
 See our website to download the application form and learn more about requesting incident information.

 - Copies of correspondence, where the person requesting the correspondence was the person who sent the document

 - Personnel records of current or former firefighters, released to the person themselves or their agreed representative.

 - Documents that have already been made public in some other way

-FRNSW reserves the right impose conditions in relation to the use or disclosure of information that is released in response to an informal request.
+FRNSW reserves the right to impose conditions in relation to the use or disclosure of information that is released in response to an informal request.

-Information NOT available
+Information not made available

 FRNSW does not release documents that are or are likely to be part of a police, court or coronial investigation, without the police’s or court’s consent.
 FRNSW does not release personal information about individuals without their consent.